gmck2323/sign-in-template/docs/solution-design/secure-sign-in-architecture.md

 ## 15) Quick "Getting Started" Checklist

-1. Choose IdP (Auth0/Clerk/Stytch/Supabase Auth).
+1. Set up Clerk account and create application.
-2. Create IdP app: set callback/logout URLs to your Render domain(s).
+2. Configure Clerk: set callback/logout URLs to your Render domain(s).
 3. Provision Render Postgres; run schema migrations.
-4. Implement UI middleware + API guard.
+4. Deploy the application (middleware + API guards included).
-5. Build a minimal admin page to manage allow list.
+5. Access admin panel to manage allow list.
-6. Configure env vars in Render.
+6. Configure environment variables in Render.
-7. Add audit logging + Slack notifications.
+7. Add audit logging + Slack notifications (optional).
 8. Test end-to-end on staging; then launch.

 ## 16) FAQ

-**Q: Can I use a managed IdP while hosting on Render?**
+**Q: Can I use Clerk while hosting on Render?**
 A: Yes.
-IdP is independent of hosting.
-You'll configure OIDC callbacks to your Render app URLs and verify tokens server-side.
+Clerk is independent of hosting.
+You'll configure Clerk callbacks to your Render app URLs and Clerk handles all authentication server-side.

 **Q: Is allow-list stored in env vars enough?**
 A: For very small teams, maybe—but DB-backed allow lists + admin UI avoid redeploys and give you audit logs.